smajti1/workQuest/readme.md

 Copy and edit `cp .env.example .env` with contain docker settings

+#### Development

-To build project use `./gradlew build` next run `docker compose up --detach` and `dotenv java -jar build/libs/workInIt-${VERSION}.jar`
+To build project use `./gradlew build` next run `docker compose up postgres-db --detach`, `docker compose up selenium -d` and `dotenv java -jar build/libs/workInIt-${VERSION}.jar`

-Run the Spring Boot application directly from the source code without packaging it into a JAR `./gradlew bootRun`
+Run the Spring Boot application from phpstorm or directly from the source code without packaging it into a JAR `./gradlew bootRun`

+### Production

+Project will be build when docker start `docker compose up --detach`

+To attach to container use `./attach.sh` script (you may need to push enter to see `shell:>`) next you can use spring boot shell command:

+- `runCronAll` to run all cron task
+- `runCron JOB_PORTAL` to run only one (run `runCron` to list available options)

 Backend run on http://localhost:8080

-To see if docker run `docker compose ps`
+To see if docker run use `docker compose ps`, to see logs use `docker compose logs --follow`

 ### Frontend